lscharwaechter/Uncertainty-estimation-for-timeseries-prediction/README.md

 There are several ways to approximate the Hessian matrix and lower the complexity of the computation.
 In this script the Generalized Gauss-Newton method is used to calculate the Hessian approximation and the uncertainty of the timeseries forecasting.
 The approximation is given by<p align="center">
   $\Psi \approx \alpha \mathcal{I} + GG^T$ </p>

-where $GG^T$ is given by matrix multiplication of the jacobian of the loss with respect to the weights, $alpha$ is a small constant and $\mathcal{I}$ is the identity matrix.
+where $GG^T$ is given by the matrix multiplication of the jacobian of the loss with respect to the weights, $\alpha$ is a small constant and $\mathcal{I}$ is the identity matrix.
+The largest eigenvalues of the Hessian approximation then refer to the vector dimensions, in which a lot of change to the output happens when tuning these weights, i.e. certainty of the model.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b37b2548-19cf-4fb9-811f-3bde41ec7aa1" width="450"/>